Tuesday, September 30, 2008

 Satisfied Medicare Providers

-"Medicare health care providers continue to be satisfied by Medicare fee-for-service contractors showing a relatively smooth transition to the new Medi
+"Medicare health care providers continue to be satisfied by Medicare fee-for-service contractors showing a relatively smooth transition to the new Medicare Administrative Contractors (MACs)".

 This year the aver score was 4.51 based on a scale from 1 to 6, which is very close to last years score of 4.56.
 How Medicare contractors dealt with “provider inquires” continued to be the leading sign of satisfaction.
 This is the third year in a row where this has been the case